phatbs21/hbdNgan/README.md

 # 🎉 Happy Birthday Webpage 🎂

-This is a simple and fun webpage to celebrate someone's birthday.
+This is a simple and fun webpage to celebrate Huynh Ngan's birthday.
 It includes animations, music, and a personalized greeting.

 ## 📂 Project Structure